Advsol/Vue-Interceptor-demo/README.md

 		}
 	}

+## Installation
+When using the module in a new project run the following command to create a dependency.
+As this demo already has an entry for the module we can skip this command. npm i @advsol/axios

 ## Deploying

 Install the dependencies through node.js syntax via terminal (verify that your working directory when running the command is the same location of the package.json)